ahmadkammonah/FamilyTreeGenerator/README.md

-# FamilyTreeGenerator
+# Hierarchy Diagram Generator
-A basic Python script that generates a family tree using Graphviz Python package.
+A basic Python script that generates a Hierarchy Diagram using Graphviz Python package.